DevTeam/csharp-interactive/CSharpInteractive.Tests/README_TEMPLATE.md

   - [Run asynchronously in parallel](#run-asynchronously-in-parallel)
   - [Cancellation of asynchronous run](#cancellation-of-asynchronous-run)
   - [Run timeout](#run-timeout)
-- Docker API
+- Docker CLI
   - [Build a project in a docker container](#build-a-project-in-a-docker-container)
   - [Running in docker](#running-in-docker)
-- .NET build API
+- .NET CLI
   - [Build a project](#build-a-project)
   - [Build a project using MSBuild](#build-a-project-using-msbuild)
   - [Clean a project](#clean-a-project)